Emmanuel-Roy/-TheWangWars-/README.md

 # WangProject
-This project is literally a project I am doing in school.
+This project is literally a project we are doing in school.
 All of the assests and custom sprites I use are available to you but you need to give me credit when applicable.
-This project is meant to show my skills with graphical design and less with coding, this project will not use any code.
+This project is meant to show my skills with graphical design and less with coding, although there will be alot of RAM based editing
-However this project will still require a foundation in graphic design and some creativity.
+However this project will still require a foundation in graphic design and creativity.
 If you want to make anything like this I will be documenting my steps in this readme file.

 Step One: Aquire a FE7 rom or any other GBA Fire Emblem rom file